rchatterjee/pam-typopw/README.md

 ```

 Also, make sure there is no `@include typo-auth` line in `/etc/pam.d/common-auth`.
-If you cannot get to the root-shell in recovery mode, as it requires password
+If you cannot get to the root-shell in recovery mode, as it might require password
 authentication, you can
 [use live-cd of your Linux distribution](http://www.ubuntu.com/download/desktop/try-ubuntu-before-you-install),
 and then replace the file